 Native American Occupation

-Alcatraz prison was finally closed on 21 March 1963 after almost 30 years of operation.
-Its closure had nothing to do with escape attempts (which we will get to later) and everything to do with finances.
+Alcatraz prison was finally closed on March 21st, 1963 after almost 30 years of operation.
+Its closure had nothing to do with escape attempts (which we will get into later) and everything to do with finances.

-In 1969, a group of Native Americans known as ‘the Indians of All Tribes’ occupied Alcatraz and raised awareness of the troubles they faced.
+In 1969, a group of Indigenous activists known as ‘the Indians of All Tribes’ occupied Alcatraz and raised awareness of the troubles they faced.

 Support for Natives grew throughout their 19 month stronghold on Alcatraz until they lost control and buildings were burned down.
 Federal Marshalls intervened and removed all people from Alcatraz in 1971.